Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bateau Bay, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Bateau Bay experienced around 7 dwellings receiving development approval each year over the past 5 financial years ending June 2021.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Bateau Bay has experienced around 7 dwellings receiving development approval each year over the past 5 financial years.
 This totals an estimated 37 homes.
-So far in the financial year 2026 (FY-26), 4 approvals have been recorded.
-Over these 5 years, an average of 1.8 new residents arrived per new home built.
+So far in FY-26, 4 approvals have been recorded.
+The average number of new residents arriving per new home over these years is 1.8.

 Frequently Asked Questions - Development